imerso/bjs_floating_origin/README.md

 We just need to set the object at (0, 0, -500) and it will have the same visual effect as if we used their real coordinates, but with no jittering.

+## HOW TO USE THIS SOLUTION

+If you decide to use floating-origin, all your objects will have to use the same trick, or your game won't work properly.
+You will need to create one instance of OriginCamera and at least one instance of Entity.

+OriginCamera is a special camera which has a separate position control stored as doublepos (and its target as doubletgt).
+You must stop using position and target from camera, and use their double precision counterparts doublepos and doubletgt.

+All objects from scene must then be parented to a Entity instance.
+Entity also has doublepos property which is double precision coordinate.
+You must use its doublepos to set object position instead of position directly.

+So, let's say that we want a sphere with double precision:

+...
+let camera = new OriginCamera("camera", new BABYLON.Vector3(10000000, 0, 10000500), this._scene);
+let entSphere = new Entity("entSphere", scene);
+camera.add(entSun);
+let sphere = BABYLON.CreateSphere("sphere", {diameter:2048});
+sphere.parent = entSphere;
+entSphere.doublepos = new BABYLON.Vector3(10000000, 0, 10000000);
+...

+The OriginCamera extends UniversalCamera, so you can use the same features of that.